pyeventsourcing/eventsourcing/docs/topics/process.rst

 Reliability is the most important concern in this section.
 A process is considered to be reliable if its product is entirely unaffected (except in being delayed) by a sudden termination of the process happening at any time.
 The only trick is remembering that, in general, production is determined by consumption with recording.
 In particular, if the consumption and the recording are reliable, then the product of the process is bound to be reliable.

 This definition of the reliability of a process doesn't include availability.
 Infrastructure unreliability may cause processing delays.
 Disorderly environments shouldn't cause disorderly processing.
+The other important concerns discussed in this section are scalability and maintainability.

 ..
 (If we can reject the pervasive description of `distributed systems
 .. <https://en.wikipedia.org/wiki/Distributed_computing>`__ as a system of